 Do you have trouble identifying those pesky little brown birds?
 They drive me mad!
 This app is not for beginners.
 On one screen, you can compare four similar-looking birds by clicking on their sound or zooming in closely to view their details.
 You can also tap on one of the four, and you’ll be shown their range, which can eliminate some possibilities.
 The lower menu contains clickable information, such as notes about each species.

-Just lift your smartphone into the air and record the birdsong you hear, and the app will identify the bird by its song.
+Just lift your phone into the air and record the birdsong you hear, and the app will identify the bird by its song.
 Imagine!
+It also identifies birds with your camera too.

 Besides apps, other new bird technologies are really exploding.
 With a concentrated focus on bird DNA, tracking, collision avoidance, Citizen Scientists (a 200,000-plus network of volunteers who gather data), webcams on nests, virtual ornithology classes, bird CT scans, drones and climate change studies, birding has graduated from binoculars and a Peterson field guide.